 These General Terms and Conditions are used in connection with the purchase of translation and supplementary services from Translator Scandinavia AB (hereafter called the Provider).

 The Purchaser is obliged

-to specify the task to the Supplier,
+to specify the assignment to the Provider,

 to adhere to the schedule where the Purchaser’s commitments are concerned,